francomar12/mssql-data-of-trips/README.md

     - Check https://docs.docker.com/desktop/windows/install/
     - Download Docker (Before installing, read the information related with the requirements for the installation)
     - Execute the installer
-    - Maybe, you will need to install kernel update on https://aka.ms/wsl2kernel https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package
+    - Maybe, you will need to install kernel update on https://aka.ms/wsl2kernel.
+Review next topic https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package
     - Verify if your require install WSL and Ubuntu (check all related documentation)

   - Install or mount SQL Server Image on Docker
-    - Using power shell exec this command to download sql server for docker docker run --name SQLServer -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=thePassword" -p 14333:1433 -d mcr.microsoft.com/mssql/server:2019-CU13-ubuntu-20.04
+    - Using power shell exec a command like this to download sql server for docker

+      docker run --name SQLServer -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=thePassword" -p 14333:1433 -d mcr.microsoft.com/mssql/server:2019-CU13-ubuntu-20.04
       (notice that you have configure the name of the server, the sa password, the external and internal ports)

+    - Using power shell exec a command like this to going inside the container docker exec -it --user root CONTAINERID bash

+    - Using power shell exec a command like this to activate SQL Server Agent
+      - /opt/mssql/bin/mssql-conf set sqlagent.enabled true

+    - Configuring Agent XPs

 How to setup the application using Azure

 It is necessary to get an Azure Account.
 Then, configure a server (choose a location, a region of the datacenters, the resource group).
 The database it will be located on this server.
 There are some features to be checked like tarif plan, firewall configuration, access rules and others.

 These options can provide a deploy of the database on Azure:
   - Using SQL Server task option to deploy the database into Azure.
   - Using Azure Data Studio to deploy into Azure SQL Database or SQL Server on Azure Virtual Machine.